Summer is around the corner! We are glad to present some of the top summer destinations for Spanish travelers and learners.

 Therefore, and as we advise them to do, we are glad to share with you a selection of our favourite places to spend a wonderful summer and make the most of your Spanish learning.

-Because there is no better way for you to enhance your speaking and listening skills than being there for some time, we proudly suggest you the following cities.
+Because there is no better way for you to enhance your speaking and listening skills than being there for some time, we proudly suggest the following cities.
 Hope you enjoy! 🙂

 Located on the east coast of Spain, it is the third largest city in Spain.
 Founded as a Roman colony back in 138 BC, its historic city centre is one of the largest in Europe.
 Its heritage of ancient monuments and cultural attractions has made Valencia become one of the most popular destinations for tourists in Spain.